superapp

 Defense-in-depth security architecture.

-@superapp/backend is built on the principle that no raw SQL ever reaches the server from the client, and no query executes without passing through a permission check.
+@superapp/backend is built on the principle that no query executes without passing through a permission check.
+The client sends parameterized SQL via Drizzle Proxy, and the server validates, applies permissions, and executes.
 There is no god mode.

 ├─ 1.
 Rate Limiting ─────── per-user and per-IP throttle